dgraph-io/dgraph/wiki/content/dgraph-compared-to-other-databases/index.md

 Dgraph supports [GraphQL+-]({{< relref "query-language/index.md#graphql">}}), a variation of [GraphQL](https://graphql.org/), a query language created by Facebook.
-GraphQL allows results to be produced in a subgraph format, which has rich semantics.
-Also, GraphQL supports schema validation which is useful to ensure data correctness during both input and output.
+GraphQL+-, as GraphQL itself, allows results to be produced as subgraph rather than lists.
+Schema validation is also useful to ensure data correctness during both input and output.

 ### Scalability